-ARTC 2405 DIGITAL IMAGING II (4-3-3).
+ARTC 2305 DIGITAL IMAGING II (3-3-3).
 General principles of digital image processing and electronic painting.
 Emphasis on bitmapped- or raster-based image marking and the creative aspects of electronic illustration for commercial and fine art applications.
 A solid introduction to Adobe PhotoshopT with specific attention to practical and artistic techniques including photo-realistic collage, lighting and shadow effects, predictable and controlled use of filters, a proficiency with layers, channels, and palettes, utilizing actions, selection and masking, types effects, and exchange and export of file formats.
-Prerequisites: ARTC 1402 (Digital Imaging I), ARTC 2305 (??).

 These courses are a big supplement to your technical publishing credentials.
 They focus more on aesthetics of document design whereas ETWR 2472 Books with FrameMaker and ETWR 2476 Books with Word focus on working large chunks of information into a usable book.

-ARTC 2413 DIGITAL PUBLISHING II (4-3-3).
+ARTC 2313 DIGITAL PUBLISHING II (3-3-3).
 Studio art utilizing layout procedures from thumbnails and roughs to final comprehensive and printing.
 Emphasis on the effective use of a variety of stylistic approaches to visual communication and the development of effective work habits and studio skills.
-Advanced projects using computer programs InDesignª, Illustrator¨ and PhotoShop¨ with an emphasis on preparing electronic pre-press art for print reproduction, 4-color separation, special effects, stages of the production process, printing economy, and comprehensive application of printing papers.
-Prerequisites: ARTC 1413 (Digital Publishing I).
+Advanced projects using computer programs InDesign™, Illustrator® and PhotoShop® with an emphasis on preparing electronic pre-press art for print reproduction, 4-color separation, special effects, stages of the production process, printing economy, and comprehensive application of printing papers.

-ARTC 2448 DIGITAL PUBLISHING III (4-3-3).
+ARTC 2348 DIGITAL PUBLISHING III (3-3-3).
 Advanced electronic publishing using an industry standard page layout software package.
 In-depth color separations, trapping and advanced techniques for controlling type and graphics.
 Overview of color schemes, software additions, and preparation of files for printing.
-Prerequisites: ARTC 1413 (Digital Publishing I) and ARTC 2413 (Project Analysis and Design).

-IMED 1416 WEB PAGE DESIGN I (4-3-3).
+IMED 1316 WEB PAGE DESIGN I (3-3-3).
 Instruction in Internet web page design and related graphic design issues including mark-up languages, web sites, Internet access software, and interactive topics.
 This course introduces the student to the creation of the Internet's Web pages and related design issues.
 Mark-up languages, Web sites, Internet access software and long-term Web design issues will be addressed.
 An overview of Interactivity and related topics will be discussed.
-Prerequisites: ARTC 2305 (??) or ARTC 1402 (Digital Imaging I).

 As a technical writer involved with web projects, you are likely to be involved in projects that require the kinds od skills and concepts covered in these courses.